Multi-layer Cross-attention is Provably Optimal for Multi-modal In-context Learning: Prior work

-Training dynamics of attention-based models and ICL performance of the trained models have also been investigated thoroughly.
-Perhaps the closest to our work is \citep{train_transformers_bartlett}, which studies ICL in the context of regression, demonstrating that a single-layer LSA model trained by gradient flow on the population loss learns the Bayes-optimal predictor.
+Training dynamics of attention-based models and ICL performance of the trained models have also been investigated.
+Perhaps the closest to our work is \citep{train_transformers_bartlett}, which studies ICL for regression, demonstrating that a single-layer LSA model trained by gradient flow on the population loss learns the Bayes-optimal predictor.
 Subsequently, gradient flow or descent dynamics for multi-head self-attention were studied in \citep{chen2024training,zhang2025trainingdynamicsincontextlearning}.
 The recent work \citep{huang2023incontextconvergencetransformers} goes beyond linearized attention models, and studies gradient descent on stylized one-layer transformers with non-linear softmax attention.

 More recently, ICL has been studied for a wider variety of models ranging from Gaussian mixture classification and clustering to non-parametric regression \citep{shen2025_gaussian_mixtures,maulensoto2025attentionbasedclustering,ma2025provable,ching2026efficient}.
-Attention-based models have also been studied through a Gaussian sequence multi-index modeling lens in \citep{cui2024phase,arnaboldi2025asymptotics,troiani2025fundamental} and on sparse-token classification tasks \citep{oymak2023, barnfield2025}, although ICL was not necessarily a key focus in these lines of work.

-In a different direction, ICL performance for infinite token dimension was studied in \citep{Lu_2025}; they uncovered interesting trade-offs for ICL with regards to the number of pretraining examples, task diversity and other problem parameters; see also \citep{wu2024pretrainingtasksneededincontext} for the impact of the number of independent pre-training tasks.
-The recent work \citep{letey2025pretraintesttaskalignmentgoverns} investigated the impacts of pre-training and testing task covariance mismatch.
+Attention-based models have also been studied as Gaussian sequence multi-index models \citep{cui2024phase,arnaboldi2025asymptotics,troiani2025fundamental} and on sparse-token classification tasks \citep{oymak2023, barnfield2025}, although ICL was not a key focus in these works.
+ICL performance for infinite token dimension was studied in \citep{Lu_2025, letey2025pretraintesttaskalignmentgoverns}; see also \citep{wu2024pretrainingtasksneededincontext} for the impact of the number of pre-training tasks in case of finite token dimension.
 Despite this extensive literature, these prior works are restricted to data arising from a single mode, whereas we focus on ICL for multi-modal data.

-In diverse artificial intelligence problems, multi-modal learning---combining information from varied modes, e.g., text, image, video---is known to improve prediction, reasoning and learning capabilities.
-Although examined extensively in empirical studies \citep{radford2021learningtransferablevisualmodels,alayrac2022flamingovisuallanguagemodel,jaegle2021perceiver,wang2024charxiv}, this setting is far from understood from a rigorous standpoint.
-Bridging this theoretical gap is a primary aim of our manuscript.